dougeby/IntuneDocs/intune-user-help/encrypt-your-device-android.md

 	6. Open the Company Portal app, select your device, and tap **Check Compliance**.

 Still need help?
-Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having trouble with encryption on my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.
+Contact your company support (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having trouble with encryption on my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.